edelauna-tier1/qre-testcases/README.md

 ### qre-testcases

-Intended to be an example for how to manager and organize tests.
+Intended to be an example for how to manage and organize tests.

 ## To-Do:
 1. Structure Test Folder, Test Cases, and Steps